Earth System Science and sustainability:

 of the management process.
 However, there areclear indications in the

-palaeo-record (at the millennial timescale - check with John Chappell for
+palaeo-record (at the millennial timescale - John Chappell ??) that there

-details) that there are fundamental causes of change in our Earth Systems
+are fundamental causes of change in our Earth Systems that we have very little

 Some emerging issues